top of page

 rc11g14

-The Foundling Hospital was established in 1739 by Thomas Coram, a philanthropist driven by sight of destitute infants left to die on the streets, campaigned tirelessly for nearly 17 years to garner support for the hospital's creation.
+The Foundling Hospital was established in 1739 by Thomas Coram, a philanthropist driven by the sight of destitute infants left to die on the streets, who campaigned tirelessly for nearly 17 years to garner support for the hospital's creation.
 It was Britain’s first charitable institution dedicated to the care and upbringing of vulnerable and abandoned children.
-Though Coram succeeded in securing a Royal Charter from King George II after 17 years of effort, his outspoken nature led to his departure from the board within a few years.
+Though Thomas Coram finally succeeded in securing a Royal Charter from King George II, his outspoken nature led to his departure from the board within a few years.

 Admission Criteria and the Ballot System